By the Staff of International Living Australia

 For decades, International Living has been developing an extensive network of editors, correspondents and contributors that now spans four continents.
 For months they have been helping us amass the wealth of information needed to prepare our first-ever Global Retirement Rankings for Australians.

-Our focus is multifaceted.
-Our key aim is to help you find locations where your dollar goes further, where you can get the best bang for your buck in terms of real estate, cost of living and overall quality of life.
+Our Global Retirement Rankings key aim is to help you find locations where your dollar goes further, where you can get the very best value when it comes to real estate, cost of living and overall quality of life.
 We also assess the quality of a country’s healthcare and infrastructure, the proficiency in English of the local population and the size of existing expat communities (ensuring there’ll be plenty of like-minded people for you to mix with once you arrive).
 How close to home are you, can you hop on a direct flight…how easy is it to get a long-term visa or residence…?

 Our starting point was a model used to determine the best retirement havens for readers of International Living in the United States.
 We adapted and refined it to focus on the needs and wants of Australian boomers.

 To compile the rankings and shortlist of the world’s best retirement havens for Australians, we sent out a comprehensive questionnaire.
 We then added the questionnaire results to other research and resources, such as data from the World Bank and the World Health Organisation.

 Let’s be frank: Our rankings are subjective.
 We purposely rely on the judgment and experience of in-country expats…people just like you who have made the move and learned all their lessons the hard way.
 All these people were once in your shoes.
 All of them wondered if they could find a better life abroad. many of them are International Living Australia magazine readers who took the plunge and now want to share their love for their new home with the world.